 Section 107 also states “The fact that a work is unpublished shall not itself bar a finding of fair use if such finding is made upon consideration of all of the above factors.”

 Take the time to read the exact wording of the fair use provision in the Copyright Act.
-It’s a great starting point for understanding fair use.
+You’ll find it a great starting point for understanding fair use.

 Understanding the Fair Use Factors